continuous-dems/workshop-coastal-coupling-2026/modules/02b-inside-the-workflow/index.md

 :::{tip}
 If you see messages about **reusing cached data**, that is expected.

-The cache is part of the workshop setup, not a shortcut around the workflow.
+The cache is part of the workshop setup, and the same command would automatically download the data if it wasn't available.
 :::

 ---